 Scott addresses this at some length, for the term has fallen out of fashion and for good reason.
 The Dark Age used to be understood as the period of the fifth to tenth centuries, and was characterized by the withering of intellectual life, with the church being the lead offender.
 It’s a myth that has been discarded to the extent that many historians dismiss the term “Dark Age” out of hand.
 Pretty much everyone now accepts that Christianity took the lead in preserving classical literature, encouraging literacy, and creating a more general humane environment.
 The Benedictines especially provided a network of model factories, centers for breeding livestock, halls of scholarship, and redress for social action — basically offering Europe a safety net of civilization to fend off the hordes of chaos.
 But who were the hordes?
 Many accuse the Germanic newcomers, and we’ve seen that to be wrong.

 The term “Dark Age”, as Scott argues like Pirenne before him, actually is appropriate, but the period starts later — in the seventh century, not the fifth — and the culprits are the Arabs.
 Almost by definition, the Dark Age covers the 300-year stretch of barren archaeology that begins after the Persian War followed by the Islamic invasions: the early seventh to the early tenth centuries.
 Jihad brought the darkness, not the Germanic rulers.

 Those “Missing” Centuries

-This is something Scott keeps returning to, and it’s the most unnerving part of the book.
+This is something Scott keeps returning to.
 Between the early seventh and early tenth centuries, there is almost a complete absence of archaeology in both Europe and the Islamic world.
 How can society have produced virtually nothing — either pottery, coins, or artifacts of any kind — for three centuries?
-This problem has become so acute and embarrassing that only crazy explanations are offered:
+This problem has become acute and embarrassing that only crazy explanations are offered: